-Murudeshwar is a coastal town in Karnataka in Uttara Kannada district.
-It is located about 200 kms south of Goa and 140 kms above Mangalore city.
-A protrusion called as Murudeshwar island (though technically not an island) is a major attraction of this town as it houses some lovely monuments.
+Murudeshwar is a coastal town in Karnataka in the Uttara Kannada district.
+It is located about 200 km south of Goa and 140 km above Mangalore city.
+A protrusion called Murudeshwar Island (though technically not an island) is a major attraction of this town as it houses some lovely monuments.

-Air: Mangalore airport, located about 140 kilometres away, is the nearest airport to Murudeshwar.
+Mangalore Airport, located about 140 kilometres away, is the nearest airport to Murudeshwar.
 From Mangalore, you can easily hire a taxi, take a state-run bus or take a train to Murudeshwar.

-Rail: Murudeshwar railway station is connected to all trains running on the Western Rail lines or the Konkan Rail line.
-Hence, it is well connected to Bengaluru, Mangalore, Pune, Mumbai or Goa.
+Murudeshwar railway station is connected to all trains running on the Western Rail lines or the Konkan Rail line.
+Hence, it is well connected to Bengaluru, Mangalore, Pune, Mumbai, and Goa.

 Best time to visit Murudeshwar

-For temple visit, trekking to nearby hills and sight-seeing the places to visit in Murudeshwar, October to March is the best time to visit Murudeshwar.
-April and May are hot and humid summer months and June to Mid-September is the rainy season.
+For temple visits, trekking to nearby hills, and sight-seeing the places to visit in Murudeshwar, October to March is the best time to visit Murudeshwar.
+April and May are hot and humid summer months, and June to Mid-September is the rainy season.